Cocoon-Data-Transformation/cocoon/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-😎 **Cocoon** uses LLMs to transform raw data into an organized form, ready for analysis.
+😎 **Cocoon** provides LLM helpers to organize raw data in your data warehouse, ready for analysis.

-It's currently a lightweight Python Library, that connects to your DB (e.g., Snowflake, DuckDB) for EDA, and writes SQL for various tasks.
+It's currently a lightweight Python Library, that connects to your DB (e.g., Snowflake, DuckDB).
+It interactively helps with various tasks.

 ## Profile: Semantically understand your data and detect anomalies